-The secondary colors all go together, just as they do with black and white.
+The secondary colors also together, just as they do with black and white.

 They also work with their complementary or “opposite” color on the color wheel.

-Notice how many professional sports teams use secondary complimentary colors for their uniforms.
+Notice how many professional sports teams use secondary complementary colors for their uniforms.

 Tertiary or intermediate colors also go together, along with their complementary colors.